 If you attached the form block with nails, use the 5-in-1 tool to pry it away from the wood surface.
 Just be sure to pry gently.
 You don’t want to cause a new gouge!

 Sand the other face of the corner lightly with the palm sander.
 If there are tiny bubbles or divots in the patch on that side, you can often just fill them with a bit of siliconized caulk.

 Every now and then you might have to apply another tiny amount of epoxy to this surface to get it smoothed out.
 But typically a simple sanding is all that’s required.

 Switch over to a hand-held piece of sandpaper (220-grit) to lightly sand the sharp corner of the patch.
 You just want to soften it a little so that it will hold paint better.

-As mentioned, in the future I’ll tackle repairs on rotted wood.
-But the repair detailed above should serve well nearly all gouges, dents, and divots you’ll find on the wood trim around your house.
+The repair detailed above should serve well nearly all gouges, dents, and divots you’ll find on the wood trim around your house.

 *Also, you can use acetone products to clean the excess Bondo off your tools.
 Nail polish remover is the most common household form of acetone.
 Just wipe some onto the tool and let it sit for a while.
 After that, you should be able to scrub the epoxy off.
+WEAR GLOVES!

 Check out this link for more info on the use of acetone as a solvent, including its low environmental impact.

 If you have any questions, or if you have a suggestion for a subject of a future blogpost, please go to our Contact page.
 Thanks!!